Date of the trip: 21st Nov 2013 to 27th Nov 2013

 - Taking a walk in the island towns.
 A day before the cyclone hit, Sunny and me went for a stroll around the sleepy town as all our days sights were cancelled due to govt. advisory.
 It was a short walk and we bought some fridge magnets and cup noodles incase we get stranded for too many days.
 Maybe next time we can explore more into towns and find some hidden gems!

 - On the day we reached Havelock, we visited PADI certified scuba diving center and made our payments there for a trip underwater the next day.
 They were to take us in a boat to a coral island.
 Train us and take us diving.
 Of-course, none of that happened thanks to Cyclone Leher but it has now made it into our list for the next trip.
+It is very important to choose a certified dive company for a safe an memorable experience like Seahawks Scuba.
+They have training courses and offer multitudes of other unique activities.

 - We had skipped a paid snorkeling session at Neil Island and were supposed to go for a complimentary one in Havelock, and guess what…??